 In 1995, Coach Minkoff became the Athletic Director of the Oyster Bay Schools.
 In 2002, he retired from that position and returned to Farmingdale State as the Head Coach of our Cross Country, Indoor and Outdoor Track teams in 2003.

 During his second stint at Farmingdale State, which became a Division III program in 1999-2000, Coach Minkoff established a Nationally Ranked Indoor and Outdoor Track and Field program with six All-Americans and one National Champion.
 From 2009-2011, his student-athletes broke seven men's school records and 11 women's school records in indoor and outdoor track.
 He also coached the men's cross country team to their first-ever Skyline Conference Championship title in 2009.

 Coach Georgieva has been the head cross country coach at Farmingdale State since 2011.
-In June 2013, she was also promoted to Associate Head Coach of Indoor and Outdoor Track.
+In June 2015, she was also promoted to Head Coach of Indoor and Outdoor Track.